devdigitalrepublic/follow-me.js/README.md

 ```

 #### JAVASCRIPT
-This is the simplest way to use divfollow in your project.
+This is the simplest way to use follow-me.js in your project.
 ```javascript
 $("#follow-me").follow();
 ```